chenyx09/trajdata/README.md

     pass
 ```

+For a more comprehensive example, please see `examples/batch_example.py`.

-To see all of the possible `UnifiedDataset` constructor arguments, please see `src/avdata/dataset.py`.
+For more information on all of the possible `UnifiedDataset` constructor arguments, please see `src/avdata/dataset.py`.

 ## Supported Datasets
 Currently, the dataloader supports interfacing with the following datasets: